k2view-academy/K2View-Academy/articles/19_Broadway/actors/09_MTable_actors.md

 <img src="../images/99_actors_09_1.png" style="zoom:80%;" />

 4. Once selected, the keys are added to the Actor as new input arguments.
-Switching the link type of the key from Link (default) to Const allows choosing a value from the list, rather than typing it manually.
+Switching the link type of the key from Link (default) to Const, allows to choose a value from the list, rather than manually typing it in.
 This list provides a distinct collection of this column's values in the selected MTable:

 <img src="../images/99_actors_09_2.png" style="zoom:80%;" />

-5. The same ability of selecting from the list is available when a default value should be set for a key (with the link type External or Link).
+5. The same capaability of selecting from the list is available when a default value should be set for a key (with the link type External or Link).